Wickliffe City School District

 Five-Year Strategic PlanIntroduction

-In August of 2014, the district began the process of developing a five-year strategic plan.
+In August of 2014 (renewed in 2019), the district began the process of developing a five-year strategic plan.
 The plan included an audit of quantitative data including a review of data from the previous five years.
 The data reviewed included:

 The district conducted six staff focus group meetings (45% of the total), five community focus group meetings (30% of the total), three student focus group meetings (15% of the total), and business focus group (meetings 10% of the total) to gather qualitative information about the district and its programs.
 Over 200 people participated in focus group meetings.